octorber123/YoloV4-predictive-object-search-robot/README.md

 The following has been altered to improve readiblity for a non technical auidence.
 If you are interested in a formal paper, please send me a request on this page.

-## What is a predictive object search robot and why is it important?
+## What is an AI Driven(YoloV4) Object Search Robot and why is it important?
 Ever dreamt about a robot that could get you anything and do chores around the house?
-Well, look no further than the predictive object search robot!
+Well, look no further than the AI Driven(YoloV4) Object Search Robott!
 Its here to make your life easier!

 #### Sounds good, what is it?

-This project presents a predictive object search robot, that can quickly find, never before seen objects in the home environment by prediciting their location.
+This project presents a AI Driven(YoloV4) Object Search Robot, that can quickly find, never before seen objects in the home environment by prediciting their location.
 How you may ask?
 Well, it achieves this by using a model that exploits patterns seen in the home environment.
 Hasn’t someone done this before?
 Yes and no. Most object finding/retrieval robots require a structured environment to operate.
 This means that they must know the exact location of objects beforehand, and the objects must be placed in an easy-to-pick formation.
 Both these requirements are not practical in a home. if we were to use such current state-of-the-art machines to find/retrieve objects in the home, they would be unable to find/retrieve the object, in suitable time.

 #### Before I see/read your work, is your method even tested on real robots?